oahull0112/ESIFHPC4/BerkeleyGW/README.md

 |    GPU    |     Large    |           64          |    256    |    16   |              409             |             60             |                349               |
 |    GPU    |     Large    |           96          |    384    |    16   |              296             |             61             |                235               |

-#### 3.2.2.1 Medium benchmark GPU Performance with OpenMPI Threads
+#### 3.2.2.1 Medium benchmark GPU Performance with OpenMP Threads

-Below we also include timing results comparing the impact of number of OpenMPI threads for selected GPU node counts.
+Below we also include timing results comparing the impact of number of OpenMP threads for selected GPU node counts.
 First, for the Medium benchmark, we find that using 16 MPI threads is approximately optimal across numbers of nodes.

 | Node Type | Problem Size | CPU or GPU Nodes Used | MPI Tasks | Threads | Epsilon Total Time (seconds) | Epsilon I/O Time (seconds) | Epsilon Benchmark Time (seconds) |
 |:---------:|:------------:|:---------------------:|:---------:|:-------:|:----------------------------:|:--------------------------:|:--------------------------------:|